top of page

 1. Precision and Minimal Tissue Trauma

 CO₂ lasers enable fine, controlled tissue removal without touching the tissue surface.
-This level of precision is especially important in infants whose oral structures are tiny and delicate.
-The laser’s ability to restrict energy to the target tissue can reduce unintended injury to surrounding muscles, nerves, and glands.2highhousepedo.com
+This precision is crucial in infants, whose oral structures are tiny and delicate.
+The laser’s ability to restrict energy to the target tissue can reduce unintended injury to surrounding muscles, nerves, and glands. highhousepedo.com

 2. Reduced Bleeding and Better Visualization